kharshavardhanv/Todos_App/README.md

 Technologies used: reactjs,css,bootstrap
 special features:

 ○ Allows users to mark tasks as completed by clicking on a checkbox.

-○ Provided a visual indication of completed tasks (e.g., strike-through) ○ Included a button to delete tasks
+○ Provided a visual indication of completed tasks (e.g., strike-through)

+○ Included a button to delete tasks

 ○ Included a modal or a form to add new tasks.

 ○ Fields in the form:
 ■ Task name (text input).
 ■ Task description (text area).
 ■ Priority level (low, medium, high - use a dropdown).

 ○ Validation: Ensured that the task name is required.

-○ Allow users to edit the task name, description, and priority.
+○ Allow users to edit the task name, description, and priority

 ○ Provided an edit button for each task that opens the edit task modal/form

 Steps to run: